jnsougata/filebox/src/Discovery.md

 ---
 title: "FileBox"
-tagline: "your personal cloud storage"
+tagline: "Personal file storage on space"
 theme_color: "#1c42684f"
 ---

-upload and store any file in your personal space drive
+Upload and store any file in your personal space drive

 FileBox comes with:

-- Minimal UI
+- Minimal Desktop and Mobile compatible UI
-- Easy file upload
+- Easy file upload & multiple upload support
-- Multiple file upload (drag and drop)
+- Upload file of any type and size upto 10GB
-- Upload any file type and size ( < 10GB )
+- Embeddable file urls for using in any website
 - Download file from your space drive when needed
-- Share file with others (size <= 30MB and any type)
+- Publicly shareable file urls of the files upto 30MB

 Coming Soon:
 - File preview.